Beet Orange Smoothie

 - 1/4 cup of raw cashews or almonds

-- use light coconut milk instead of almond milk
+- use light coconut milk or orange juice instead of almond milk

 - 1 cup chopped and frozen zucchini rounds (100 g)

-- 1 small handful of fresh spinach or kale (25 g)
+- 1 cup or handful fresh spinach or kale (25 g)

-- 1 scoop vegan vanilla protein powder of choice (30 g)
+- 1 scoop vegan vanilla protein powder (30 g)

-- Add all ingredients to a high-speed blender and start blending on low.
-Slowly increase speed, continuing to blend until it’s completely smooth and creamy.
+- Start blending on low then slowly increase speed, continuing to blend until it’s completely smooth and creamy.
 You may need to stop a few times to mix it.
 Give it a bit longer than you think it needs to allow all the flavours to mix together and the beet to completely mix in.
+If needed, add a little additional milk to adjust the thickness to your liking.

 - Pour into a glass and enjoy.